Father, Author, Engineer, Entrepreneur

 My name is Luke Kilpatrick.
 I'm a proud father, business owner, and resident of Sand City.
-I have lived here since 2020, and I can't imagine living anywhere better.
-After the events of 2020 made remote work an option for me, I took the opportunity to buy my dream home on Ocean View Avenue.
-My neighbors here are some of the most amazing people I have met, and as a council member I will endeavor to serve them well.
+In 2020 I bought my dream home on Ocean View Avenue, and I haven't looked back.
+My neighbors here are some of the most amazing people I have met, and as a council member I intend to serve them well.

-Throughout the last six years, I have attended most city council meetings — both in person and remotely — keeping up with the happenings in our city and the county at large.
-I have spoken up on behalf of my neighbors as well as fellow business owners about matters that affect us all.
-In my career, I have worked in everything from manufacturing to art to high tech — all industries calling Sand City home.
+I attend most city council meetings, both in person and remotely, and I stay engaged with what's happening in our city and the county at large.
+I've spoken up on behalf of my neighbors and fellow business owners on matters that affect us all.
+In my career I have worked in everything from manufacturing to art to high tech.
+I am currently working as a marketing director for Sanctuary Cruises in Moss Landing and I have used technology and art to solve problems.

 Luke Kilpatrick at the Ocean View BNB with Mia Kingtide books